frgomes/hyena/README.rst

 About CarpalX
 =============

-`CarpalX Reseaech`_ studies how easy or how hard different keyboard layouts are for typists, according to their language of preference.
+`CarpalX Research`_ studies how easy or how hard different keyboard layouts are for typists, according to their language of preference.

 There are layouts which impose less effort to typists.
 Among them, some are considered popular, like Colemak and Dvorak.
 But you can define any layout arbitrarily.
 Or you can define scientifically, aiming optimize the speed people is able to obtain.
 Among some of